n-aggarwal/comp-333-3-backend/README.md

 # comp-333-3-backend

 This repository contains the backend code for COMP333 Homework 3 (Wesleyan University).
 The code for the frontend is in the [comp-333-3-frontend](https://github.com/ananafrida/comp-333-3-frontend) owned by [@ananafrida](https://github.com/ananafrida).
-The contribution for this homework is as follows (as of right now):<br />
+The contribution for this homework is as follows:<br />

 - Backend:
-  - Nishant Aggarwal:
+  - Nishant Aggarwal:100%
-  - Anan Afrida:
+  - Anan Afrida:0%
 - Frontend:
-  - Nishant Aggarwal:
+  - Nishant Aggarwal: 35%
-  - Anan Afrida: <br />
+  - Anan Afrida: 65% <br />

 The project/homework will be complete by Friday 10am.
 We plan to utilize 2 of our 5 late days for this submission.<br />